stuburger/yafl/README.md

 1. Override Yafl's default behaviours by plugging into simple input event hooks.
 2. Keep track of the state of your Form in your *own* component.
 3. Use Yafl's `<ForwardProps />` component with `mode="branch"` and any number of *additional* props to forward only the relevent parts your state on to your Fields.

+An example of this in action can be found [here](https://codesandbox.io/s/xrmv9xn684) where I use Yup to handle validation.
+Note that this doesn't have to be validation either, you could in theory opt out of using any (or all) of Yafl's internal state management implementation.

 The one important criteria that all of these additional props should conform to is that they should be *branchable*.
 An object is branchable if it matches the shape of your `formValue`.
 This concept is probably best illustrated using the following *recursive* type: